Master of Science in Medical Research program

 - Research Project Selection and Outline - Research Project Selection and Outline is to be filed with the Program Director.

 - Thesis Presentation and Defense - Thesis Presentation and Defense is to be given orally to the Research Committee as the final requirement for the degree.
-The committee will evaluate the thesis, its presentation and defense, and determine the final grade for BMS 8999.
+The committee will evaluate the thesis, its presentation and defense, and determine the final grade for MDR 8999.